jess789550/Rshiny_FH_Splice_App/README.md

 # FH splice app Description
 This app allows the user to view splice site prediction results from SpliceAI, MaxEntScan, GeneSplicer, MMSplice, Pangolin, and SQUIRLS.

-The user can adjust cutoff thresholds for each tool (future work: show how this affects the precision and recall rate of each tool).
+The user can adjust cutoff thresholds for each tool and will show how this affects the false discovery rate.

 Results for the following worklists can be viewed:
 - 2004442 (32 samples containing controls and GIAB samples, 3 positive)